Winnipeg Jets Fall 4-2 to Habs as Toffoli Scores Pair of Goals | ChrisD.ca

 Drouin stole the puck from Neal Pionk early in the second period and drew a hooking penalty as he broke in on Hellebuyck.
 Montreal scored on the ensuing power play as Anderson snapped it in from a tight angle at 5:33.

 With Kotkaniemi off for holding, the Jets answered at 8:08.
-Connor broke in on his off-wing and his snapshot got by a screened Price.
+Connor curled in on his off-wing and got a snapshot by a screened Price.

 Montreal’s Brendan Gallagher was awarded a penalty shot after being taken down by Josh Morrissey midway through the stanza.
 Hellebuyck got a piece of Gallagher’s wrist shot to keep it a one-goal game.

 Gallagher deserved an assist for creating another costly Pionk turnover.
-The Canadiens took advantage down low as Toffoli — on a 3-on-0 break — deked Hellebuyck and roofed it at 19:13.
+The Canadiens took advantage down low as Toffoli — on a 3-on-0 break — deked Hellebuyck and roofed it for an unassisted goal at 19:13.

-Price made a great left toe save on a Paul Stastny redirect early in the third period with Winnipeg on the man advantage.
-Connor beat him about a minute later though on a blistering one-timer from the face-off circle at 5:47.
+“Pionk is trying to get that puck out, he’s got three guys on him and ends up falling down low,” said Jets forward Nikolaj Ehlers.
+“I mean (crap) happens.
+Excuse my language.
+But it’s just the way it is.”

 Montreal improved to 8-3-6 on the road while the Jets fell to 9-5-1 at home.